jmahler/jmahler.github.io/_posts/2013-06-30-etckeeper.md

 # User Commits

-Commits in `/etc` can be performed as root but this is not a very good solution because it hides which user actual made the change.
-A good solution is to use the `-E` option to `sudo` which is used to "preserve the user environment".
+Commits in `/etc` can be performed as root but this is not a very good solution because it obscures which user actually made the change.
+A better solution is to use the `-E` option to `sudo` which is used to "preserve the user environment" and allow the user to be identified.

     jeri@hudson:/etc$ sudo -E git commit